 However, before the estate took on the name we know today, due to the line of succession on the female side of the Dejean family, for a time, the wines were sold under the name of Grand Puy Saint Guiron.
 That changed when one of the daughters married into the Lacoste family.

 In 1932, Chateau Grand Puy Lacoste was purchased by the Dupin family.
 That means that so far, Grand Puy Lacoste has only been owned by 3 different families since its inception.
 The new owner Raymond Dupin was a famous character who was well-known because he enjoyed the good and slightly decadent side of life.
-His dinner parties, hospitality and wine cellar were quite famous.
+His dinner parties, hospitality, and wine cellar were quite famous.
 If you were lucky enough to receive an invitation to dinner, it was one invite you never turned down!

 Chateau Grand Puy Lacoste The Modern Age

 Raymond Dupin owned Grand Puy Lacoste until 1978.
 Before his death, he passed the remainder of his estate to the Borie family, which was headed by Jean Eugene Borie, the father of the current owner, François-Xavier Borie, who began his career at Grand Puy Lacoste with the 1979 vintage.

-The Borie family have extensive roots in the Bordeaux region.
-They moved to Bordeaux in the late 1800’s and started out as negociants.
+The Borie family has extensive roots in the Bordeaux region.
+They moved to Bordeaux in the late 1800s and started out as negociants.
 Their first vineyard purchase was Chateau Caronne Ste.
 Gemme, in the Haut Medoc appellation.
 The Borie family later purchased Chateau Ducru Beaucaillou in St. Julien, as well as Chateau Haut Batailley in Pauillac.

 Under the watchful eye of François-Xavier Borie, the estate was completely renovated, in the vineyards and in the winemaking facilities and cellars starting in 2004.
-François-Xavier Borie purchased the numerous, large, gleaming, stainless steel, fermentation tanks which are in use today at the Left Bank chateau.
+François-Xavier Borie purchased the numerous, large, gleaming, stainless steel, fermentation tanks that are in use today at the Left Bank chateau.
 In 2016, Chateau Grand Puy Lacoste went through another renovation and modernization of their vat rooms and barrel cellars.